feedback-forms/feedback-forms/project-plan.md

     - Updated the SurveyService to handle both standard and template-specific response formats
     - Enhanced the Result model to properly handle JSON responses from complex templates

+12. **Survey Layout Improvement**: Enhanced the layout of survey response forms to better utilize screen space:
+    - Changed survey response templates to use the app layout instead of the guest layout
+    - This provides a consistent experience with the template preview pages and allows survey forms to use the full width of the screen
+    - Modified all survey response templates (checkbox, table, target, smiley) to use the same layout structure

 ## Implementation Plan

 ### 1. Bug Fixes and Immediate Improvements